 According to Samantha Marcum, monarch butterfly conservation coordinator for the U.S. Fish and Wildlife Service’s Pacific Southwest Region, 4.5 million butterflies have disappeared on the West coast since 1980.
 That is a 99% decline of the monarch butterfly population.
 Monarchs will abandon a site if the habitat is no longer suitable.
 The significant, currently ongoing hard and soft structure habitat cutting at The Sea Ranch is decimating potential monarch butterfly habitat sites.

 Monterey Cypress (along with Monterey Pine and Eucalyptus) are where the monarchs shelter and live.
-The Sea Ranch Association has approved extensive hard structure habitat cutting for “fire safety” this year even though–as my documentation shows–aesthetics and views actually drive much of the nonhuman habitat destruction, not safety issues.
+The Sea Ranch Association has approved extensive hard structure habitat cutting for “fire safety” this year even though–as the Center’s documentation shows–aesthetics and views actually drive much of the nonhuman habitat destruction, not safety issues.

 (Sea Ranch residents have responded to inquiries by referring either to the Doug Fir or Pine mold “problems,” and each has used similar language to refer to these “issues.”
 Another mentioned she thought the cutting had to do with poison oak.
 Another pointed out that cutting for views has been happening at Sea Ranch since the beginning.
 None appear to understand what is happening on the ground in terms of tree cutting and clearing.
 Each was informed exclusively by The Sea Ranch Association.)